diogotcorreia/master-thesis/docs/content/ch02-background.typ

   ```
 ] <code:python-access-items-containers>

-This will be an important distinction later on.

 === Class Inheritance

 // https://docs.python.org/3/tutorial/classes.html

 Contrary to JavaScript's prototype-based inheritance described in @bg:js-pp,
-Python uses a class-based approach to inheritance.
+Python uses a class-based approach.
 Like in C++, classes may have one or more superclasses, called bases.

 If a class is defined without explicitly declaring a base class, it